laurent22/joplin/packages/server/README.md

 First copy `.env-sample` to `.env` and edit the values in there:

-- `JOPLIN_BASE_URL`: This is the base public URL where the service will be running.
+- `APP_BASE_URL`: This is the base public URL where the service will be running.
 For example, if you want it to run from `https://example.com/joplin`, this is what you should set the URL to.
 The base URL can include the port.
-- `JOPLIN_PORT`: The local port on which the Docker container will listen.
+- `APP_PORT`: The local port on which the Docker container will listen.
 You would typically map this port to 443 (TLS) with a reverse proxy.

 ## Install application